Hair Straighteners: Buying & User Guide – Flat Iron or Brush, What is Best for Your Hair?

 A hair straightener is a grooming tool designed to remove curls or kinks from your hair.
 There are several types of hair straightening tools and methods available.
 Whether your hair is curly or straight, it is the hydrogen bonds in your hair which act as the “glue” to help keep its shape.
 Heat is able to weaken these hydrogen bonds which then enables the hair to be temporarily restyled.

-Hair straighteners date back to 1872 when Erica Feldman used the first ironing device to straighten her hair.
+Hair straighteners date back to 1872 when Erica Feldman used the first ironing device to straighten her hair (it was nothing like the best steams irons we have available today).
 Over the generations, people have used chemicals and various other heating tools to straighten their hair.
 Some of these were successful, others weren’t, mainly due to safety issues.
 The design of the modern flat iron hair straightening tool, comprising a heated iron with two flat metal plates, is more than 100 years old.
 It was invented in 1912 by Lady Jennifer Bell Schofield.
 Since Lady Schofield’s first hair iron, the world has seen huge improvements in their design.
 These modern devices are safer on both the hair and scalp, and being electric are much easier to handle and control.

 Flat Iron Straighteners

-If you plan to travel with your flat iron straightener, then our team recommends bringing a heat-resistant storage bag with you.
+If you plan to travel with your flat iron straightener, then our team recommends bringing a heat-resistant storage bag (link to Amazon) with you.

 The benefits of flat iron straighteners